ayush941119/overviewappinventory/README.md

 ## Next Steps

-- Run `npm run build` and `npm run deploy` to run on BTP.
+- Run `npm install`, `npm run build` and `npm run deploy` to run on BTP.
-  Launchpad configuration already embedded.
+  Also, Launchpad configurations are already embedded.
 Simply, Pull from Content Explorer on SAP Launchpad Service.
-- Run Locally via `cds deploy --to sqlite` and `cds watch`
+- Run Locally via `cds deploy --to sqlite` and `cds watch`.